Table of content

 - If your course is to be conducted entirely in English, you will receive a letter from the university confirming that you do not need to know German to enrol and complete the course.
 In this case, you can submit your visa application without proof of language skills

 - If your degree programme is conducted in German, you must submit a certificate of German language proficiency at least at B1 level, which you have received from a recognised institute, for your visa application.
 Do not be surprised if the visa officer asks you a question of two in German during your interview, which can happen in some cases.
-Make sure that you have informed yourself about the requirements for a student visa from the Federal Foreign Office.
+Make sure that you inform yourself about the student visa requirements on time.

 Methods of learning German